Celebration (Alaska festival): Festival

+Boat Arrival

+The day before Celebration, over a hundred people arrive by paddling traditional canoes carved by Alaska Natives.

 Native Artist Market

 The Native Artist Market supports Native artists and is open to only those artists who are members of federally recognized tribes and meet the requirement of the Indian Arts and Crafts Act of 1990, or Tlingit, Haida, Tsimshian who are Canadian citizens.
 Artists sell jewelry, masks, drums, dolls, decorative arts, and other handmade arts and crafts.

 Art competition

 The Juried Art Show and Competition started in 2002 to showcase and encourage the production of Tlingit, Haida, and Tsimshian art.
 The art show also encouraged the development of new, contemporary art that was based on traditional forms, but this proved controversial.
 Contemporary Native artists were concerned that judges were biased in favor of "traditional" art, so contemporary art was recognized as its own category starting with the second show.

 Baby Regalia Review

 The Baby Regalia Review started in 2006, as an opportunity to share with children their culture and heritage.
 During the review, each child is introduced by their European and Native names, tribal and clan membership, and the names of their parents and grandparents.

-There was no Celebration in 2020 due to the COVID-19 pandemic.